CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 Starting from the top, you can see some data enclosed in --- tags.
 This is known as the page's front matter, which provides additional data to when it comes to rendering your pages.

-To add sub-pages, you will first need to create a new folder under `src/pages/` and populate it with `.astro` pages.
-Look at the `src/pages/projects` forlder for an example.
+To add sub-pages, you will first need to create a new folder under `src/routes/` and populate it with `.astro` pages.
+Look at the `src/pages/projects` folder for an example.
 Don't forget to edit `navData.json` to handle the navigation.
 The navigation bar is already set up to create drop-down menus.

 <a name="navigationViaNavData"></a>